| | | |

 A summary about press coverage of results from a research study from Flatiron Health and Yale, presented at the ASCO 2019 Plenary Session.

-We learned that Affordable Care Act (ACA) Medicaid expansion was associated with reduction in racial disparity in timely treatment of advanced cancer.
+I led a research study learning that the Affordable Care Act (ACA) Medicaid expansion was associated with reduction in racial disparity in timely treatment of advanced cancer.

 Results were reported in the The Washington Post, Wall Street Journal, New York Times, Associated Press, CNN, US News and World Report, Newsweek, Financial Times, Essence Magazine, Agence France-Presse, The Post and Courier, Journalists Resource, The Root, Yale News, Washington Post PowerPost, The Skimm, The Week, and NPR News.